HarbingerOfFire/PMDSA/README.md

 ### Citations:
 If you use this code for the analysis of your code, please include the following insert as an acknowledgment and please reach out to me so we can show your published work here.
 Please also add acknowledgments to Astropy, Numpy, and Matplotlib
->>Analysis used in this publication was assissted in whole or part by the Binary Star Analysis Example provided by HarbingerOfFire on github (https://github.com/harbingeroffire/BinaryStarAnalysisExample)
+>>Analysis used in this publication was assissted in whole or part by PMDSA  provided by HarbingerOfFire on github (https://github.com/harbingeroffire/PMDSA)

 Past works include: